Styling

 Get started with styling your app.

-To build the user web interface TurboStarter comes with Nativewind pre-configured.
+To build the mobile user interface, TurboStarter comes with Nativewind pre-configured.

 Why Nativewind?